DianahOnyino/Parking/readme.md

     DB_USERNAME=homestead
     DB_PASSWORD=secret

 6. Access the functionality from the browser and test other APIS manually.
+The apis are located in the routes/api.php file